trab-ml/nestjs/README.md

 # NestJS

-- Able to work with any Node HTTP framework (out of the box: Express (by default), Fastify)
+- Able to work with any Node HTTP framework (out of the box: Express (by default), Fastify...)
 - Contrary to express, nest is opinionated
 - Well-structured architecture
 - Preconfigured with [Jest](https://jestjs.io/fr/) for testing;